Big business could help Brazilian president survive political storm

 Rousseff, of the leftist Workers Party, has struggled to control its motley alliance in both the Senate and the Lower House, which is led by the Brazil Democratic Movement Party.
 She also needs business on her side - throughout Brazil's turbulent years of democracy, the business elite has traditionally been a power behind the throne.

-Rousseff is organizing a meeting with the heads of the country's biggest companies as early as this week, seeking support in trying to revive the economy, government officials told Reuters.
+Rousseff is organising a meeting with the heads of the country's biggest companies as early as this week, seeking support in trying to revive the economy, government officials told Reuters.

 Finance Minister Joaquim Levy, seen by many in financial markets as her government's remaining anchor of credibility, already met with senior executives of top lenders such as Itau Unibanco Holding SA and Banco Bradesco SA, sources familiar with the meeting said.